'Oh my God, is that Bernie Sanders?' Democrats swarm San Francisco

 “We absolutely insist on common-sense gun laws to end this epidemic of gun violence,” Democratic California Governor Gavin Newsom told the crowd of 5,000 delegates, guests and press.

-U.S. House of Representatives Speaker Nancy Pelosi, who represents the San Francisco congressional district, also spoke to the convention.

-Reporting by Sharon Bernstein and Tim Reid; Editing by Paul Simao
+Reporting by Sharon Bernstein and Tim Reid; Editing by Paul Simao and Chris Reese